maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

 ## General considerations when building interactive graphs

 In general you should pay attenttion on how your graph reacts to the student returning to the page/question later.
-For example, will your graph reset to display the original situation or will it atleast move all movable things to the positions the student last left them?
+For example, will your graph reset to display the original situation or will it at least move all movable things to the positions the student last left them?
 If the student can do things that are not actually considered as part of the answer, e.g. zoom out or pan the view, do you also remember those actions?
 If your graph is not used for inputting answers then this is not a major issue but if it is then you will need to solve this issue.
 Basically, storing the state of the interactive graph is a key thing that the author of that graph needs to deal with.

-The basic structure of such an graphs logic is as follows:
+The basic structure of such graph logic is as follows:

  1. Load existing state or if not found initialise with defaults.
  2. Draw the graph based on that state.